 - Clean your teeth and tongue two times per day with fluoride toothpaste, and floss one time per day.

-- The primary capability of spit are:
+The primary capability of spit are:

 - Helps in processing

-- Helps biting and gulping.
+- Helps to bite and gulp.

 - Greasing up impact: saturates within the mouth and makes smoother discourse.

 - Dissolvable impact: breaks down food and permits the tongue to taste food.